+Simupilote

+Planète Pilote

+Guided tour

 FOR FAMILIES

+Simupilote

+Adults and children can discover the basis of flying through a unique experience.
+By taking place at the command station, they will try to fly from Le Bourget to Charles de Gaulle airport, guided by an instructor.

 Planète Pilote

 In this area, the National Air and Space Museum of France treats kids to a thrilling experience together with their parents or supervisors.
 Here they can spend a whole hour imagining what it's like to be a pilot, an astronaut, a steward, a hostess or a passenger.
-They can venture into the cockpit of a small tourism plane or a huge Airbus A320, stow luggage away in an airliner or fill the engine with kerosene, watch an airport in action from a control tower, ride a bike in a space station to keep fit, slip into an astronaut's suit or spot the different planets in our solar system...
-What better way to learn about the world of aeronautics and aerospace than by experiencing it for themselves?

 The cocoon space for babies

 Intended for babies (0-3 years), this place is made to offer a break to children and their parents during their visit.
 Breastfeeding space, games, changing room... a baby friendly experience!

 Family workshops (available in French only)

 Several thematic workshops are offer to kids from 6 years old, where they craft an air balloon, a helicopter model or learn why a plane is the safest transport in the world!

+.....